-Step 7 - Repeat Steps 1-6 for any additional inbound dial patterns from Verizon to Avaya Experience Portal.
+- Step 6 Returning to the Dial Pattern Details page click on Commit. - Step 7 Repeat Steps 1-6 for any additional inbound dial patterns from Verizon.

 6.10.
 Verify TLS Certificates - Session Manager

 Note - Testing was done with System Manager signed identity certificates.
 The procedure to obtain and install certificates is outside the scope of these Application Notes.